 Play, Health and Fitness

 Seth Boyden’s schoolyard is designed to provide our kids with an environment to encourage physical exercise and playing.
 Sun safety is encouraged with hats, sunscreen, and sunglasses while at the OLC and playing outdoors.
 We are in the process of collecting funds for a new shade structure for the OLC!
 The schoolyard is also open to the community; community members are invited to use the running track, fitness equipment and an open picnic area.

-Learning Outdoors, Learning from Nature: The Native Woodland Arboretum
+Learning Outdoors, Learning from Nature: The SOMA Children’s Arboretum

 Our arboretum consists of 40 native trees intended to transform the schoolyard over the coming years into a created version of what the area might have looked like before and soon after settlers arrived: a woodland with a diverse range of landscapes, some parts fairly open and others resembling a forest.

 The Habitat Garden was renewed in two sections.
 The open section of the habitat garden, inside the track, has been modified to include trees and low-growing plants so it remains safe for use by kids at all ages and at all times, and is easy to maintain in the future.
 The wild section of the Habitat Garden will be arranged along the fence line.
 Both sections will attract and serve as a refuge for birds and small animals.